 You will find plenty of traditional and contemporary Greek, Mediterranean and international choices available, as well as local seafood dishes native to the island.

 Some notable restaurants to consider include Mario, Siparos and Soso.
-While dishes you should try include Kakavia, which is a delicious fish soup and Gouna, a mouthwatering creation of mackerel that has been sun-dried and roasted.
+The dishes you should try include Kakavia — a delicious fish soup — and Gouna — a mouthwatering creation of mackerel that has been sun-dried and roasted.

 Watch a movie under the stars